 This program is designed for Project Managers wishing to improve knowledge and skill and Project Managers interested in building the foundation of knowledge necessary to prepare for the PMP® or CAPM® exams.

 While this course is not scheduled at this time, any of the executive education programs offered by the Hudson Center of Entrepreneurship and Executive Education (HCEEE) can be delivered to your organization either in our classroom or at your location.
 Please contact us for more information.

-Fee of $2,300 includes tuition, instructional materials, textbooks and lunch.
+Before February 7, 2015 fee of $2,300 includes tuition, instructional materials, textbooks and lunch.

 Simone Brown Knight, PMP